arcturus-robotics/rover-ruckus-app/README.md

 # Rover Ruckus App

-Arcturus Robotics' robot controller for the Rover Ruckus season (2018—2019).\
+Arcturus Robotics' robot controller for the Rover Ruckus season (2018—2019).

-Uses outdated code from [the old repository](https://github.com/ftctechnh/ftc_app).
+Originally a fork of [the old repository](https://github.com/ftctechnh/ftc_app).